Strategic OSINT: Finding Out Who Has Access to the Bellingham Public Schools Website

 Users Discovered

-Now I went to look at sehome.bellinghamschools.org and found everything is basically the same, and found these users.
+Now I went to look at sehome.bellinghamschools.org, and found these users.

 Why It Matters